twilkes149/missionApp/app/missionApp/readme.md

 This page will show a google map.
 There will be markers on the map in the mission where they served.
 Lines can be draw to connect "ancestors" together.
 Clicking on a marker will display a small bit of information about the person on the bottom.
 If they click on that area, they will be taken to the view person page.

+### Viewing Family Tree Lines
+In the settings menu will be an option to toggle between view family tree lines.
+If this is enabled, lines will be drawn on the map from the markers of parents to children.
+Common descendants will be color coded based on a root person.
+The root person can change, but by default the root person will be a person who has no parents and has children.
+There can be multiple root persons, in which case each will be trated as a seperate group.
+Each child (and their descendants) of a root person will be grouped by color.
+The root person can be selected in the person page, by clicking "view map as" button.

+#### Process:
+1. Get root persons
+Select from tables where

 ## View Person
 Here the user will be able to see all of the information about a person: name, gender, description, and list of events.
 Clicking on edit will take them to the edit person page.
 Clicking on add event will take them to the create/edit event page.
 If they click on an already created event they will be taken to the create/edit event page.